AdaCore/spark2014/docs/ug/usage.rst

 actually called, and gnatprove reports that it has skipped the VCs.
 With the option ``-q``, gnatprove does give the minimum of messages, while with option ``-v``, on the contrary, all details are given.

+Using the option ``--limit-line=`` one can limit proofs to a particular file and line of an Ada file.
+For example, if you want to prove only the file 12 of file ``example.adb``, you can add the option ``--limit-line=example.adb:12`` to the call to GNATprove.

 By default, gnatprove avoids recompiling/reproving unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.